Bobli0322/Bobs-file-backup-assistant/README.md

 # Bobs-file-backup-assistant
-This program assists in backup and maintain personal data files such as documents, pictures, and videos.
+This program assists in backup and maintain personal data files such as documents, pictures, videos, etc.
 It provides a suite of functionalities from tools like Rsync, fdupes, and md5deep.

 It's written in Python 3 with tkinter GUI.\